Focussed Exam – Cerebellar and Sensory Ataxia

 The hip is another ball and socket joint, but has reduced levels of movement compared to the shoulder.
 The joint’s main role is weight bearing.
 Inspection Ask the patient if…

-Introduction There may be clues in the history.
-E.g.: Patient feels thirsty Admitted for poor fluid intake Sepsis Bleeding Vomiting Bowel obstruction Inspection Look around the bed for clues.
-E.g.…
+Introduction Hydration status examination is the clinical skill of assessing the patient's level of hydration.
+There may be clues in the history.
+E.g.: Patient feels thirsty Admitted for poor fluid…

-For a detailed walkthrough of abdominal examination, please see the Abdominal Examination article Introduction Wash hands Check patient name/DOB/hospital number Introduce- “My name is…” Consent – Explain what your going…
+This article provides a very brief overview of abdominal examination.
+For a detailed walkthrough, please see the Abdominal Examination article Introduction Wash hands Check patient name/DOB/hospital number Introduce- “My name is…”…

-For a detailed walkthrough of the cardiovascular examination, please go to the Cardiovascular Examination OSCE section INTRODUCTION Wash hands Introduce- “My name is…” Consent – “I have been asked to…
+This article provides a brief overview of the cardiovascular examination.
+For a detailed walkthrough please go to the Cardiovascular Examination OSCE article.
+INTRODUCTION Wash hands Introduce- “My name is…” Consent –…